 Big disruptions don’t only affect your team at work.
 Everyone in your organization is dealing with the change on a personal level as well.
 They may be dealing with something like:

-- Caring for sick family members
+- Caring for family under financial stresses

-- Working to maintain their own emotional well-being
+- Working to maintain their own emotional wellbeing

 As a manager, you can acknowledge your own struggles, too.
 For example, you may be dealing with your work responsibilities while also coping with the fact that your parents or adult children (or both) have moved in with you.
 Letting your team know that you have issues to cope with makes you more relatable and easier to approach when they need help.